Rodney Roloff, Senior Mortgage Advisor specializing in DEPARTING RESIDENCE RENTAL INCOME LOANS loans for California Written by Rodney Roloff

 Departing residence programs compete with other property transition strategies including bridge loans, delayed purchases, and traditional sale-then-purchase approaches.

 Bridge financing provides immediate liquidity but typically costs more than departing residence programs that use conventional mortgage rates and terms.
+Homeowners with strong rental income potential can avoid bridge loans entirely through buy-before-you-sell programs that structure concurrent refinancing with departing residence income.

 Sale contingency offers remain viable in some markets but may limit competitive positioning compared to non-contingent offers enabled by departing residence qualification.